iotaledger/one-click-tangle/README.md

 ## About

-This repository is where the IOTA Foundation hosts the open-source code for deploying IOTA Nodes and Networks.
+This repository is where the IOTA Foundation hosts the open-source code for deploying IOTA Nodes and Networks "in one click".

 The code is composed of: